Healthy Homes Assessment Pakowhai

 Home Assessments Pakowhai for Rental Properties

-There are numerous concerns to look over in an house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+There are many things you should look for in a house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
 Some examples include:

-The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be extremely costly for landlords and property managers.
-For expert assistance, get in touch today to schedule your rental properties home evaluation.
+The consequences of not having a Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of the tenant solutions ruling can be significant for property owners and landlords.
+For specialist assistance, get in touch today and book your rental property house evaluation.

 home assessments for rental properties